-jrada@thedispatch.us News Editor "Everyone was sitting on top of each other," said Sam Bollinger, co-owner of Bollinger Enterprises.
+News Editor jrada@thedispatch.us THURMONT, Md. - Catoctin Development and Advanced Development Services operated out of an office in Frederick with 1,100 square feet of workspace.
+"Everyone was sitting on top of each other," said Sam Bollinger, co-owner of Bollinger Enterprises.
 "When you got up from a desk someone would take it."
 And that doesn't include finding space to work on the sprint cars that Catoctin Motor Sports operates.
 That's no longer the case with the new 5,400 square foot office at one end of the old Jubilee Foods store.
 And if the companies ever run out of space, another 12,000 square feet of empty space sits vacant next to the office, ready to be rented.
 The store had sat vacant for four years until Donny Owens purchased it for his companies.
 "It was a mess," Bollinger said.
 "There were asbestos tiles on the floor and an old drop ceiling.
 We pretty much gutted it.
 We tore out the tiles and sprinklers, fixed the sprinkler system and cut windows so we could get some light."
 Other changes include an updated electrical system, propane tanks, a fenced-in back area and a security Catoctin Motor Sports is one of three businesses owned by Donald Owens now occupying a portion of the old Jubilee Foods store in Thurmont.
-Catoctin Development and Advanced Development are the other two businesses. - ROBERT A. ROSENSTEEL SR./THE DISPATCH system.
+Catoctin Development and Advanced Development are system.